1jour1vin

 "Critics agree that this Pouilly-Fuissé is on par with a Premier Cru from the appellation!"

-"This vineyard, located in the village of Fuissé, produced a wine of wonderful concentration in 2022, with aromas of passion fruit and pomelo and notes of hazelnut and spice.
+"This clos, located in the village of Fuissé, produced a wine in 2022 with wonderful concentration, featuring aromas of passion fruit and pomelo, along with notes of hazelnut and spices.
 The texture is dense but not heavy; well-integrated oak aromas linger on the palate.
 The grapes come from a two-hectare plot purchased by Jadot following the acquisition of Ferret; it was excluded from Premier Cru status, but its flavor is, in my opinion, of equivalent quality.
 2025–2035” (Decanter 2023)

-Buy Ferret wines at the best prices in a private sale!
+Buy your Ferret wines at the best prices in a private sale!

 Starting at €99 on your first order